Assessment Policy and Procedure

 The Assessor must:

-- report any assessment decision that is disputed by the student to the Academic Coordinator/delegate.
+• report any assessment decision that is disputed by the student to the Academic Manager/delegate.

 Students are encouraged to discuss with Trainer/Assessor their performance in assessment items during a course.
 Where a student believes that an error has been made or an injustice done in respect of the competency awarded, the student may request a review.
 This request must:

-- All requests will be reviewed by the Academic Coordinator/delegate, who will seek the advice of the relevant Trainer/Assessor.
+• All requests will be reviewed by the Academic Manager/delegate, who will seek the advice of the relevant Trainer/Assessor.

 A student who is dissatisfied with the outcome of the review may lodge a formal complaint through the Complaints and Appeals process.